Ludington Building

-The Ludington Building in Chicago, Illinois is a steel frame building that is the oldest surviving of its kind in the city.
+The Ludington Building in Chicago, Illinois is a steel-frame building that is the oldest surviving structure of its kind in the city.
 It is located in the Chicago Loop community area.
 It was designed by William Le Baron Jenney and was named a Chicago Landmark on June 10, 1996.
 It was added to the National Register of Historic Places on May 8, 1980.
 The Ludington Building "was commissioned by Mary Ludington Barnes for the American Book Company"; presently it is one of twenty buildings that comprise the campus of Columbia College Chicago.